The HeadSmart campaign

 - The original research found average diagnosis times (the time between first symptom and diagnosis) to be 13 weeks in the UK

-- Just one year after the HeadSmart launch we have reduced this further to 7.5 weeks
+- Just one year after the HeadSmart launch we had reduced this further to 7.5 weeks

 - We aim for it to be under 5 weeks to be on a par with, or better than, the rest of the world.